RosettaCommons/documentation/stepwise.md

 stepwise -in:file:fasta rosetta_inputs/1lnt.fasta -s rosetta_inputs/gu_gc_helix.pdb  rosetta_inputs/uc_ga_helix.pdb -out:file:silent swm_rebuild.out -extra_min_res 2 15 7 10 -terminal_res 1 8 9 16 -nstruct 20  -cycles 1000  -score:rna_torsion_potential RNA11_based_new  -native rosetta_inputs/native_1lnt_RNA.pdb

+You'll see nucleotides being added to both helix starts, and eventually merging of the two 'sides' of the problem, as in this movie:

-If you know the relative rigid body orientations of the two end helices, specify those two chunks in the same PDB file:
+If you do have coordinates for the two end helices (this may happen in loop refinement problems, incl.
+RNA crystallographic refinement), specify those two chunks in the same PDB file: